knpuniversity/symfony4/knpu/ep1-stellar/micro-app-phpstorm.md

 you need to know to trick out your spaceship, ah, *editor*!
 Clearly I was in hyper-sleep too long.

-Go to Preferences, Plugins, then click "Browser Repositories".
+Go to Preferences, Plugins, then click "Browse Repositories".
 There are 3 must-have plugins.
 Search for "Symfony".
 First: the "Symfony Plugin".
 It has over 2 million downloads for a reason: it will give you *tons* of ridiculous auto-completion.
 You should also download "PHP Annotations" and "PHP Toolbox".
 I